lowlighter/metrics/README.md

 <details>
 <summary>🔗 HTTP parameters</summary>

-Generated metrics images from a web instance can be configured through url parameters.
+Generated metrics images from a web instance can be configured through URL parameters.

 #### Configuring base content

 Base content is enabled by default, but passing `?base=0` will disable all base content.
 You can choose to selectively enable or disable a specific `<section>` with `?base.<section>=<1|0>`.

-For example, to opt-out from `activity`, `community` and `metadata`, append `?base.activity=0&base.community=0&base.metadata=0` to your metrics url.
+For example, to opt out from `activity`, `community` and `metadata`, append `?base.activity=0&base.community=0&base.metadata=0` to your metrics url.

 #### Configuring plugins